instructor-ai/instructor/docs/blog/posts/citations.md

+---
+draft: False
+date: 2023-11-18
+slug: validate-citations
+tags:
+  - pydantic
+  - validation
+  - finetuneing
+  - citations
+  - hallucination
+authors:
+  - jxnl
+---

 # Verifying LLM Citations with Pydantic

 Ensuring the accuracy of information is crucial.
-This blog post explores how Pydantic's validators can enhance data accuracy through citation verification.
+This blog post explores how Pydantic's powerful and flexible validators can enhance data accuracy through citation verification.

+We'll start with using a simple substring check to verify citations.
+Then we'll use `instructor` itself to power an LLM to verify citations and align answers with the given citations.
+Finally, we'll explore how we can use these techniques to generate a dataset of accurate responses.

 ## Example 1: Simple Substring Check